junian/AutoKams/README.md

 Automatic Image Capture Through Computer Attached Cameras.

-CaptureKam is a standalone application designed to capture images from USB camera devices, such as webcam and microscope.
+`CaptureKam` (formerly known as `AutoKams`) is a standalone application designed to capture images from USB camera devices, such as webcam and microscope.
 It is developed using Microsoft Visual Studio 2010 with C# as the programming language.
 This application is powered by [AForge.NET framework][aforgenet].

 [![LGPL v3][lgpl-logo]][license]